 A week after Holly’s disappearance, Law Enforcement with the help of a dive team and river raft guides, searched 12 miles of the Río Grande Gorge.
 They found no body, but did find a women’s black Skechers shoe floating in the water.
 Some of Holly’s friends said the shoe belonged to her, but theories have also come up that someone may have hurled it into the river to confuse investigators.

 Jeff was not considered to be a suspect in the case, as he was in Albuquerque that night, passed a polygraph test, and their marriage by all accounts seemed to be a stable and happy one.
 Holly and Jeff had been together for 27 years, and married for 20 of those years.

 The family and all of Holly’s close friends maintained that she would not have committed suicide without leaving a note, or left without telling anyone.
 If she had jumped from the bridge, her body would have been found by divers, as an extensive search was done after her disappearance.

 New Mexico State Police pulled fingerprints from Holly’s car, one from the rearview mirror, and one from the passenger side door, but both were insufficient in leading to any identification.

-The family has hired their own private investigator, Elaine Graves, to look into Holly’s disappearance and she is still actively working the case with her partner.
-Please refer to the links below for more information or for who to contact if you have any information.
+Holly’s father Ray Alcott has hired the family’s own private investigator, Elaine Graves, to look into Holly’s disappearance and she is still actively working the case with her partner.

 All images and videos used for this story are not the property of The Hue and Cry and are displayed for informational purposes only.
 They are property of their original owners/publications.
 Photos are from Santa Fe New Mexican, Taos News and the Finding Holly White Facebook page.